SMCoThrift/donation-manager/readme.txt

 Long description goes here...

 == Changelog ==

+= 3.9.0 =
+* Adding "Fee-Based" option on Step 4 allowing donors to choose whether or not we send their donation to fee-based providers.

 = 3.8.0.1 =
 * BUGFIX: Accounting for "Pick Up Days of the Week" values stored as "strings" from PMD 2.0 Org imports.
 Now we set the available pick up days to the default (Mon-Sat) when this happens.